-It seems like everyone wants to lose weight right?
-There are diet plans all over the internet, and new programs seem to pop up like mushrooms in manure.
+It seems like everyone wants to lose weight and there are diet plans all over the internet.
+New fad diet programs seem to pop up constantly.
 Everyday someone comes up with the latest diet craze to help you get your body ready for summer, or that beach vacation.

 Why do people fail at dieting?